-In this recipe, we use tomatoes, they are not really traditional nor necessary in the dish, but they add extra taste and texture.
-You can use any type of tomato you wish, as long as they are ripe.
+In this recipe, we use fresh tomatoes.
+They are not really traditional nor necessary, but they add an extra taste and texture to the dish.
+You can use any type of tomato you wish, as long as they are ripe and plump.

 As far as the spices go, I find the given amounts create a nice balance, but you can use as much or as little as you like.
 The same applies to the garlic, onion, and ginger.

 The dish is great served up over hot rice.
 Basmati rice is the best but any type can be used.